2023 Most Popular Psychology Master's Degree Schools in Connecticut

 Read full report on Psychology at Fairfield University

-Southern Connecticut State University came in at #9 in this year’s edition of the Most Popular Psychology Master’s Degree Schools in Connecticut ranking.
+Southern Connecticut State University did quite well in this year’s ranking of the most popular places for psychology students to get a master’s degree.
+It came in at #9 on the list.
 SCSU is a moderately-sized public school located in the midsize city of New Haven.

 Women make up 71% of the psychology majors at the school.